lseseri/RecipeRatings/README.md

 | `rating`    | Rating given         |
 | `review`    | Text of review       |

+Since I am trying to determine whether their is a relationship between seasons and recipes ratings I will focus on the columns `name`, `minutes`, `submitted`, and `nutrition` from the `recipes` dataset, and `date` and `rating` from the `interactions` dataset.
+For now, I will also need to include column such as `id` from the `recipes` dataset and `recipe_id` from the `interactions` dataset so I will be able to combine the two datasets.
+However, before I can begin separating out the relevant columns, I need to clean the data.

 ## Data Cleaning and Exploratory Data Analysis